 That was the year I finally understood that Christmas was actually all about Jesus.

 When all the fluff settles, it is Jesus, just Jesus.

-We can celebrate him with snow or without,
+We can celebrate him in the snow or the tropics,

 with caramels or with lychee candy,

 with family or alone,

-with new gifts or counting the ones we already possess.
+with new gifts or counting the hundreds we already possess.

 That sounds lovely and simple, doesn’t it?

-As our kids grew older and developed vocabularies, they started asking for gifts wherever they went that magical month of December.
-Blushing, squeezing their little shoulders and whispering intently in their darling ears, it became apparent:
+Then our kids grew older and developed vocabularies.
+They started asking for gifts wherever they went that magical month of December.
+I was horrified and squeezed their little shoulders and whispered words in their darling ears.
+It became apparent that year:

 An intentional Christmas might be simple but it’s not easy.

-What would it look like to really actually celebrate Jesus’ birthday?
+What would it look like to actually celebrate Jesus’ birthday?

 We have some great birthday traditions in our house and I’ll bet you do too.
-Our birthday kid invites two favorite friends over for a slumber party.
-They choose the menu for the evening.
-We decorate with streamers, we tie a birthday balloon to their chair, we pop fun gifts into (aggressively-used) gift bags and sing the birthday song very loudly and irreverently.
+Our birthday kid invites two favorite friends over for a sleep over.
+They choose the dinner menu.
+We decorate with streamers, we tie a birthday balloon to their chair, we shop for gifts and stuff them into (aggressively-used) gift bags and sing the birthday song very loudly.

 They key to a great birthday is how well the birthday kid is KNOWN and CATERED to.
-To give our teenager a doll would be an insult and decorating with pink princesses might hurt our son’s feelings.
+To give our teenager a doll baby would be an insult and decorating with pink princesses might hurt our son’s feelings.